jarethtan/hengTai/README.md

 5. The model folder consist of the property, user and carousel modelSchema used for mongoose.
 The model details what fields are required for each schema.
 6. Viewers can ignore the seeds folder.
 It is used during development to generate random properties to test webpage functionality.
 7. Utility folder consist the function for handling for async and non-async errors.
 Error handler can be found at the bottom of app.js file.
 8. Middleware folders consist of all the middleware being used in the route handler.
 Middlewares include input validation (property, user and carousel), login and authorisation.
+For login details, please approach me and I will provide the access credentials for you to view the CRUD functions the user have.
 9. Public folder consists of the following:
   - All static images used in the project
   - JS files used for the project such as clustermap, validate form, eventselectors and etc.